mpaperno/MSFSTouchPortalPlugin/README.md

 ## Overview

 This plugin will provide a two way interface between Touch Portal and Microsoft Flight Simulator 2020 through SimConnect.
-This may work for other simulators that use SimConnect such as X-Plane 11.
+This may work for other simulators that use SimConnect.
 A good starting point for pages would be to look at FordMustang0288's repo: [MSFSTouchPortalPages](https://github.com/FordMustang0288/MSFSTouchPortalPages).
 Another good page for use is created by TaxTips at: [FltSim-msfs2020-Control](https://github.com/HiDTH/FltSim-msfs2020-Control)

 ## Features